At sunrise, the gates of Dunnval, barred overnight, creaked open.

 “Should we keep watch?” she asked.

 “No need.
 I was watching behind us.
 We have a decent head start, and no one is going to follow us off open land in the dark.
-Eat and get some sleep.”
+Eat and get some rest.”

 Then Tyrel fell asleep.